robings/worksheetGenerator/README.md

     NOTE: the printouts work best printed from Chrome or Edge.

+    If you want to make changes to the setup of the worksheet after having generated it, click `UNHIDE SETTINGS`.

 ## Adding additional sections
 - If you wish, you can add sections to the form that generates the worksheet, this allows you to for example, generate a section of addition questions for numbers up to 5, a section for subtraction for numbers up to 10, etc. Click `ADD SECTION` to add a blank section row.
 - If you wish to remove a section, click the `DELETE` button for that section.